sandhyaparna/Data-Science/ML Algorithms/UnSupervised/AnomalyAlgorithms.md

 * For identifying anomalies with 1 or 2 variables, data visualization is a good starting point
 * PCA + Mahalanobis distance https://www.statisticshowto.datasciencecentral.com/mahalanobis-distance/ <br/>
   * Mahalanobis distance (MD) is the distance between two points in multivariate space.
 (It can calculate dist even for correlated vars).
-  The Mahalanobis distance measures distance relative to the centroid — a base or central point which can be thought of as an overall mean for multivariate data.
+  * The Mahalanobis distance measures distance relative to the centroid — a base or central point which can be thought of as an overall mean for multivariate data.
 The centroid is a point in multivariate space where all means from all variables intersect.
-The larger the MD, the further away from the centroid the data point is. d (Mahalanobis) = [(xB – xA)T * C -1 * (xB – xA)]0.5 A major issue with the MD is that the inverse of the correlation matrix is needed for the calculations.
-This can’t be calculated if the variables are highly correlated
+The larger the MD, the further away from the centroid the data point is.
+  * d (Mahalanobis) = [(xB – xA)T * C -1 * (xB – xA)]0.5
+  * A major issue with the MD is that the inverse of the correlation matrix is needed for the calculations.
+This can’t be calculated if the variables are highly correlated - Hence, PCA helps as it produces uncorrelated variables
+  * PCA is a linear mapping of the data into a lower dimensional space such that variance is maximized/increased by bringing the data into low dimensional space

  <br/>